osg-htc/user-school-2023/docs/materials/htcondor/part2-ex1-files.md

 First, let’s confirm that HTCondor does not bring back the output file in the subdirectory:

-1. Save the shell script in a file named `output.sh`.
+1. Create a file called `output.sh` and save the shell script in this file.
 1. Write a submit file that transfers an input file and runs `output.sh` on it (passing the filename as an argument).
 1. Submit the job, wait for it to finish, and examine the contents of your submit directory.

 Suppose you decide that you want only the timestamp output file and all files in the subdirectory, but not the calendar output file.
-You can tell HTCondor to only transfer these specific files back to the submission directory:
+You can tell HTCondor to only transfer these specific files back to the submission directory using `transfer_output_files =`:

 ``` file
 transfer_output_files = output-timestamp.txt, subdirectory/
 ```

+When using `transfer_output_files =`, HTCondor will only transfer back the files you name - all other files will be ignored and deleted at the end of a job.

 !!! note
     See the trailing slash (`/`) on the subdirectory?